 Yes.
 Restrooms are available at the Sabino Canyon Visitor Center and about halfway to the dam (pictured above).
 The Family Restroom at the Visitor Center is spacious and includes a toilet, a changing table, sinks, mirrors, soap, and a hand-drying machine.

-Weekends and holidays tend to be the most crowded so your best bet is early morning or early evening on a weekday if you're hoping for less "traffic" on the trail.
+Weekends and holidays tend to be the most crowded so your best bet is early morning or early evening on a weekday if you're hoping for less traffic on the trail.

 October thru April are ideal because the temperatures tend to be more moderate than in the summer months.
 That said, late summer visits (after the monsoons) can also be fun if you watch the weather and plan your visit accordingly.

-Saguaro cacti, rattlesnakes, javelina, jackrabbits, birds, lizards, white tail deer, cottontail rabbits, coyotes, bobcats, sycamore trees, and tarantulas.
+You may see saguaro cacti, rattlesnakes, javelina, jackrabbits, birds, lizards, white tail deer, cottontail rabbits, coyotes, bobcats, sycamore trees, and tarantulas.

 Our top restaurant picks within a 5-mile radius are: